 LENARD T. ORMSBY, age 55, has served as Executive Vice President, General Counsel, Chief Legal Officer, and Secretary of Employers Holdings since February 5, 2007.
 He was appointed Corporate Secretary of EIG in April 2005, General Counsel in October 2006, and Chief Legal Officer in November 2006.
 He previously served as Executive Vice President and General Counsel of EICN and ECIC from June 2002 to November 2006.
 He has served as Secretary or Assistant Secretary of EICN, ECIC, EOH and EIS since 2002, and EGI since April 2005.
-Mr. Ormsby has been a Director of ECIC since June 2002 and General Counsel of the Fund from 1995 to 1999.
-E0202 and Ceneral Counsel of the Fund more 1995.
-Before joining the Fund, Mr. Ormsby was a partner in the Nevada law firm of McDon ald, Carano, Wilson, McCune, Bergin, Frankovich & Hicks.
+Mr. Ormsby has been a Director of ECIC since June 2004 and EICN since April 2007.
+He was Chief Operating Officer of the Fund and EICN from 1999 to June 2002 and General Counsel of the Fund from 1995 to 1999.
+Before joining the Fund, Mr. Ormsby was a partner in the Nevada law firm of McDonald, Carano, Wilson, McCune, Bergin, Frankovich & Hicks.
 He has been a practicing attorney for nearly 25 years.
-Mr. Ormsby holds a B.A. degree from the University of Nebraska.-Omaha, an M.S. degree from North Dakota State University and a J.D. degree from the University of Nebraska.
+Mr. Ormsby holds a B.A. degree from the University of Nebraska-Omaha, an M.S. degree from North Dakota State University and a J.D. degree from the University of Nebraska.

 ANN W. NELSON, age 46, has served as Executive Vice President, Corporate and Public Affairs, of Employers Holdings since February 5, 2007.
 She has served as Executive Vice President, Corporate and Public Affairs of EICN and ECIC from January 2006 to February 2007.
-Ms. Nelson served EICN as Associate General Counsel from January through December 1999, as General Counsel from December 1999 through July 2002, Executive Vice President of Government Affairs from July 2002 through July 2004, and Executive Vice President of Strategy and Corporate Affairs from July 2002 through July 2004.
-No. Nelson's governmental exprinence includes service as Legal Counsel to Nevada Governor Bob Miller from 1994 to 1999, and as a Deputy District Attorney in the Civil Division of the Washoe County District Attorney's Office in Reno, Nevada from 1993 through 1994.
+Ms. Nelson served EICN as Associate General Counsel from January through December 1999, as General Counsel from December 1999 through July 2002, Executive Vice President of Government Affairs from July 2002 through July 2004, and Executive Vice President of Strategy and Corporate Affairs from July 2004 through December 2006.
+Ms. Nelson's governmental experience includes service as Legal Counsel to Nevada Governor Bob Miller from 1994 to 1999, and as a Deputy District Attorney in the Civil Division of the Washoe County District Attorney's Office in Reno, Nevada from 1993 through 1994.
 Ms. Nelson holds a B.A. degree from the University of Nevada, Reno, and a J.D. degree, cum laude, from the University of San Francisco School of Law.
 She is a member of the Washoe County Bar Association and the State Bar of Nevada.